m-s-abeer/vjudge-to-oj/README.md

 4. The program will automatically download your Accepted solutions from vjudge and then submit them one by one and store the accepted solutions to another folder(modules>Submitted>) while testing if it's already accepted in UVa or not.
 5. Show you the status report.(Not completely done yet)

+* As there are two versions of C++(C++ and C++11) in UVa and vjudge doesn't export that information, it's only submitted to C++11.
+There's a work-around I guess but it would be more complex.
+At least a large portion of submissions would surely get AC.
 * Just FYI, none of the activities/data are tracked or bypassed to any other sources.
 But if you want to stay on the safe side, empty the cookies(used for reducing redundent login time) folder.
 * Remember to test before using your main vjudge and uva accounts.
 I'll update this note if enough of you give positive feedbacks.
-* default parameters of uvaUser.submitAll() function is -> submitAll(submitSolvedOnes = False, limitSubmissionCount = 10).
+* Default parameters of uvaUser.submitAll() function is -> submitAll(submitSolvedOnes = False, limitSubmissionCount = 10).
 Change as you need.
 * No checker added for UVa login status.
 Make sure you're using correct username and password.

 <hr>